Qureshi Arrives In Turkey To Attend Antalya Diplomacy Forum - UrduPoint

 Qureshi Arrives In Turkey To Attend Antalya Diplomacy Forum

+The Foreign Minister was received by the Deputy Governor of Antalya, Pakistan's ambassador Cyrus Qazi and senior officials of Turkey's Ministry of Foreign Affairs.

-Qureshi will participate in a panel discussion on 'Regional Cooperation in Asia' along with other Foreign Ministers from the region and highlight Pakistan's vision for regional cooperation, economic development and connectivity.
+Qureshi will participate in a panel discussion on 'Regional Cooperation in Asia' along with other Foreign Ministers from the region and highlight Pakistan's vision for regional cooperation, economic development and connectivity, the Foreign Office statement said.

-On the sidelines of the Antalya Diplomacy Forum, the Foreign Minister will hold bilateral meetings with his counterparts and key regional and international partners, said Foreign Office in a statement.
+On the sidelines of the Antalya Diplomacy Forum, the foreign minister will hold bilateral meetings with his counterparts and key regional and international partners, it added.

 Antalya Diplomacy Forum will feature high-level participation of political leaders, diplomats, thinkers, and academia for discussion on important thematic and international issues.
 The theme of the Forum is 'Innovative Diplomacy: New Era, New Approaches'.